 - In a large skillet, sautée the ground turkey and chorizo in ½ tbsp. of the olive oil over medium heat until browned.
 Drain and set aside.

 - Wipe out the skillet and return to burner over medium heat.
 Add the remaining tbsp. olive oil.
-Sautée the Vidalia onion, red bell pepper, and serrano chile until soft and translucent.
+Sautée the Vidalia onion, red bell pepper, garlic, and serrano chile until soft and translucent.

 - Return the meat to the pan.
 Add the chile powder, cumin, salt and pepper; mix into the meat mixture.
 Add the pasta, chicken broth, and tomato sauce; stir to combine.